The Last Kingdom S4 E6 review: a mysterious medieval ‘Sickness’ leaves its mark

 Suddenly the rules of the game can change and the ground can shift underfoot in a most disconcerting way.
 Episode six is a striking example of those moments where life and art (or at least life and serious entertainment) come crashing headlong into one another.

 One minute we’re watching a costume drama following some of the main protagonists on their way north.
 Our expectations of an early medieval road trip are being met: the conversations and characterisation, the wide shots of medieval landscape.
-There’s obviously some underlying peril, but it’s nothing that a hero like Uhtred (Alexander Dreymon) can’t manage.
+There’s obviously some underlying peril, but it’s nothing that a hero like Uhtred of Bebbanburg (Alexander Dreymon) can’t manage.
 The next moment, a bunch of desperate vagabonds pounces on the party and the drama is thrown headlong into a 10th-century epidemic.
 The impact of what’s referred to as ‘The Sickness’ is shown pretty grimly to us by the sight of a group of half-dead unfortunates impaled on spikes blocking the road.
 Suddenly, everyone is rather worried, reaching for familiar comforts that differ in the detail but reveal the same instincts of self-protection: Finan (played by Mark Rowley, who puts in a great job as a brave warrior suddenly wracked with fear) kisses the crucifix that he keeps around his neck, while the pagan Sihtric (Arnas Fedaravicius) takes hold of his Thor’s hammer pendant.

 What is going on?
 Little knowledge is required of the Middle Ages to arrive at the Black Death of 1348–9.
 Buboes and the demise of perhaps half of Europe’s population do tend to make an impact on a popular perception of all things medieval, and in some ways, it would hardly be surprising if ‘King Death’ were allowed to stride across the imagined England of The Last Kingdom.
 But here we’re watching the early 10th century, not the 14th, and although the initial encounter with ‘living dead’ makes a bit of an impact and provides a nod to our expectations of the Middle Ages, it is commendable that the disease outbreak isn’t referred to as ‘the Plague’, and for the most part we don’t see its victims.
 Fears and misconceptions are the biggest enemies.